amethystaurora-robo/Rare_event_algorithms/README.md

 11. Create two side by side plots of instanton
 12. Do more calculations for importance sampling

+Working on coomparable plots of salinity and AMOC (and temperature) with target values of 30 standard deviations above/below mean.

 # References:

 1. (F. Ragone, personal communication, 2025)